slaclab/rogue/README_docker.md

 ```

 Notes:
 - The `-v` option maps a folder in your host OS inside the docker container.
-In this example we are mapping our local folder containing the Rogue application application in `/python/` inside the docker.
-Then, when the docker runs, we are able to access the Rogue application which is now located at `/python`.
-You can, of course, map more than one folder inside the container, and can use different locations inside the container.
+In this example we are mapping our local folder containing the Rogue application to `/python/` inside the container.
+Then, when the container runs, we are able to access the Rogue application which is now located at `/python/`.
+You can, of course, map more than one folder inside the container, as well as using different locations inside the container.
-- You can also run a specific tagged version of rogue charing `tidair/rogue` for `tidair/rogue:<TAG>` in the docker run command.
-Moreover, you can run development version using `tidair/rogue-dev` (lastest version) or `tidair/rogue-dev:<TAG>` (an espedific version).
+- You can also run a specific tagged version of rogue changing `tidair/rogue` for `tidair/rogue:<TAG>` in the docker run command.
+Moreover, you can run development version using `tidair/rogue-dev` (latest version) or `tidair/rogue-dev:<TAG>` (a specific version).

 ## How to build a custom docker image with Rogue

 You can create custom docker image, using the Docker image containing Rogue as a starting point.
-Just start your `Dockerfile` with:
+Just start your `Dockerfile` with this line:

 ```
 FROM tidair/rogue:<TAG>